chrisguest75/docker_examples/64_sbom/README.md

 Demonstrates SBOM generation for docker images.

-NOTE: `docker sbom` is an experimental feature.
+ℹ NOTE: `docker sbom` is an experimental feature.

 Refer to [trivy example](../48_trivy/README.md) for installation.